 • a pack of birthday candles

-• a gently used party outfit for any aged child (ONLY IF THEY HAVE IT!!)
+• a gently used party outfit for any aged child (optional)

 The party hosts supply:

 - One shoe-box sized craft box for each child (available at craft stores)